Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 Improper repotting can stress the plant, leading to stem issues.
 Ensure minimal root disturbance during repotting, and water the orchid adequately afterward to help with root recovery.
 Check for proper drainage in the new potting mix.

-Could pests or diseases be causing my orchid stem to dry out?
+Could pests be causing my orchid stem to dry out?

 Yes, infestations or infections can weaken the plant and cause stem desiccation.
-Inspect the orchid for pests and signs of diseases like spots or discoloration.
-Treat pests promptly with appropriate insecticides and apply fungicides for diseases as needed.
+Inspect the orchid for pests and signs of spots or discoloration.
+Treat pests promptly with appropriate insecticides and apply fungicides as needed.